 So, if you’re one of the language learners interested in joining the career prospects ship, here are 18 dream, interesting, and high-paying foreign language jobs you can get by learning a foreign language.

-1. Career as a Translator
+1. A Career as a Translator

 If working with the likes of Cristiano Ronaldo or Miss World isn’t your cup of tea, then working with the language in its written form is probably more your style.
-Translation is one of the great foreign language jobs you can do even in the privacy of your study room or wherever you find yourself.
+The translation is one of the great foreign language jobs you can do even in the privacy of your study room or wherever you find yourself.
 Translation means rendering a piece of readable text to a particular audience.

 Assuming you are a native French speaker who also speaks fluent English, your translation skills would make you the ideal person to translate English into French.

 As a translator, you will be responsible for converting thoughts, intent and words into a different language.
 It is a job you do mostly behind the scene and is very lucrative.
 For instance, some of the best literature pieces you have read are actually translated from the original language.

 Due to language complexity, Machine Translation can never replace human translators.
 Due to high remuneration, Career as a language translator is one of the most sought-after career options in languages.

 On the other hand, working as an interpreter means acting as the “bridge” between two different languages.
 Assuming two ambassadors or two managers comes together with the intent to sign some bilateral agreement; since they don’t know each other language, they cannot sign any contract.
 This is where you come in — to bridge their languages before they can reach an agreement.